wearwolf/FloppyImageRectifier/Docs/GWConvert.md

 by getting the signature and track number from the header and verifying the track signature = TRK and that the track number matches the index of the track offset.
 Next it removes that part of the track header from the bytes extracted.
 The program then does a reverse loop through the remaining revolution headers and removes any trailing revolutions with 0 track length or data offset.
 If no revolutions are left it skips to the next track.

 If the track is not index cued and the there are multiple revolutions, the first revolution is skipped.
 The program then reads the data offset from the remaining first revolution.
 The program adds the length of the last revolution of the track to the offset of the last revolution.
 If the offset of the first revolution and the last revolution match, the track is skipped.
-Finally the data for all the revolutions is extracted from the file data and stored in a new [SCPTrack][scp.SCPTrack] object along with the remaining data in the track header.
+Finally the data for all the revolutions is extracted from the file data and stored in a new [SCPTrack](#scpSCPTrack) object along with the remaining data in the track header.
 If splices is not none (Calculated as part of the extension block) then the splice value for this track is also stored on the SCPTrack object.
 Finally the track is added to to_track on the scp object.